All Episodes

 When economists look ahead to the possibilities awaiting our grandchildren, they often see this divide widening even further as the digital economy delivers rich rewards to certain kinds of highly educated talent, while revolutions in robotics eliminate many of today's low-skilled, low-wage jobs.

-And it goes on a couple three paragraphs.
+And it goes on a couple, three paragraphs.

-This is where liberalism has a very important choice to make.
+It says, and this is where liberalism has a very important choice to make.

 It's possible to defend Obamacare's overall goals while also recognizing its potentially perverse effects and conceding that we should try to minimize the number of low-skilled workers exiting the labor market.

-But then on the other third hand, it's also possible to argue that as a rich post-scarcity society.
+But then, on the other third hand, it's also possible to argue that as a rich post-scarcity society, we shouldn't really care that much about whether people choose to work.

 The important thing is just making sure they have a decent standard of living.